- Planning & Zoning

 United States Army Corps of Engineers - David Studenski, Area Hydrologist (651-290-5200)

-The Enforcement Division of the Board of Soil and Water Resources (BWSR) enforces most of Minnesota's wetland regulations.
-People concerned about unauthorized wetland activities occurring in their area should contact Marla Watje at the Waseca County SWCD, the Board of Soil and Water Resources, or the Army Corps of Engineers.
+The Enforcement Division of the Board of Soil and Water Resources (BWSR) enforces most of Minnesota’s wetland regulations.
+People concerned about unauthorized wetland activities occurring in their area should contact Mark Schaetzke at Waseca County Soil & Water Conservation District (SWCD).

 If you have a project that might affect a wetland

-- Early in the process, contact the Waseca County Soil and Water Conservation District for appropriate guidance and permits.
+- Early in the process, contact the Waseca County Soil & Water Conservation District (SWCD) for appropriate guidance and permits.

 - Find out if the land you intend to alter is a wetland.
 Remember, an area can be a wetland even if it does not appear wet on the surface.